PeteUgwu/Portfolio-set-up/README.md

 # microverse-portfolio

-> This is a project to display My portfolio.
+> This is a project to display My portfolio-mobile-version

 ## Built With

+- HTML
-- HTML, CSS
+- CSS
 - Git

 ## Getting Started